zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-31-Message-Correlation-after-Network-Partition/index.md

 ./zbchaos connect brokers -v
 ```

-Taking a look at operate again:
+Take a look at Operate again:

 ![operate2](operate2.png)

-We can see that the experiment was a successful, and the message have been correlated even if they are published during a network partition. :tada:
+We can see that the experiment was successful, and the message has been correlated even if they are published during a network partition. :tada:

 ## Found Bugs

 * I learned that the go zeebe client, doesn't set a default TTL which was interesting to find out (and somehow unexpected).
 * The zbchaos uses always the same port for connecting to the kubernetes and zeebe cluster, which makes it impossible to run multiple commands.
 We should use random ports to make this possible.